If you want to know how to raise capital for your business, you’re not alone. In 2016, 73% of small businesses used some form of financing.

 While money doesn’t grow on trees, there are a number of ways you can seek funding for your business—some more traditional than others.

 Here are six ways you can raise the money you need to expand your business.

 Provided that your business isn’t operating in an industry that requires lots of startup capital, like manufacturing or transportation, you can potentially fund your own venture—and it may be more feasible than you think.

-For instance, even if you don’t have enough in savings to run the operation, you could get a 0% intro APR business credit card, offering you the chance to borrow cash for a period of time without incurring interest.
+For instance, even if you don’t have enough in savings to run the operation, you could get a 0% / low interest APR business credit card, offering you the chance to borrow cash for a period of time without incurring interest.

 Perhaps you think funding the business yourself carries lots of risk—and it does.
 But it’s important to consider your potential.